energywebfoundation/local-tobalaba-ss-cluster/README.md

-# Local Tobalaba network
+# Local Tobalaba Secret Store cluster
-Setting up a local Tobalaba-like network with ease.
+Setting up a local Tobalaba-like Secret Store cluster with ease.
+**Warning**: Here, the Secret Store nodes are validator nodes too (for simplicity), which should not be the case ideally.

 ## Maintainers
 **Primary**: Adam Nagy (@ngyam)